openebs-archive/openebs-docs/docs/performance.md

 **Setup cStorPool and StorageClass**

 Choose the appropriate disks (SSDs or SAS or Cloud disks) and [create pool](/docs/next/configurepools.html)  and [create StorageClass](/docs/next/sc.html).
-There are some performance tunings available and this configuration can be added in the corresponding StorageClass before provisioning the volume.
-The tunings are available in the [StorageClass](/docs/next/configuresc.html#Performance-Tunings) section.
 For performance testing, performance numbers vary based

 - on the number of OpenEBS replicas (1 vs 3) (latency between cStor target and cStor replica)
 - on whether all the replicas are in one zone or across multiple zones